 - To liaise with the Designated Safeguarding Lead and report to the governing board as to any staff / governor training undertaken or required and any significant issues that are affecting the school in relation to safeguarding.

-Our staff completed their Level One Safeguarding and Promoting the Welfare of Children Training for adults working in the education sector on Tuesday 11th December 2019.
+Our staff completed the latest update of their Level One Safeguarding and Promoting the Welfare of Children Training for adults working in the education sector in September 2023.
 The school makes arrangements for any new staff joining the school to have Level One training as soon as possible.
+A record of Safeguarding training is kept in the school office.